 Men are less prone to testicular cancer as compared to prostate, lung and colon cancer.
 Lumps or heaviness in the testicles is a key symptom of testicular cancer.

 Breast cancer that is usually associated with women, is also found in men.
-Skeptical lumps in the chest are checked for its diagnosis.
+Sceptical lumps in the chest are checked for its diagnosis.
 This is the foremost detectable symptom of breast cancer in men.
 Genes and exposure to radiation cause breast cancer.
 Men lying in the age group of 60+ are likely to have this cancer.